redis/redis-rcp/RCP10.md

 Proposal
 ---
 Add two new options to the config command.
-The first is to enable the user to pull the defualt values for all of the configuration directives.
+The first is to enable the user to pull the default values for all of the configuration directives.
 The second is for pulling all directive/value pairs which are *not* the default.